vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ## Motivation

-Vlayer provides **time-travel functionality**.
+vlayer provides **time-travel functionality**.
 As a result, state and storage proofs are not *connected* to a single block hash, but to multiple block hashes.
 To ensure that all those hashes exist on the chain, it's enough to prove two things:

 * **Coherence** - all the blocks' hashes belong to the same chain
 * **Canonicity** - the last block hash is a member of a canonical chain